m-thirumal/flask-quick-reference/README.md

 # flask-quick-reference

-Install the project requirements
+To install the requirements

     pip install -r requirements.txt

-Run the project using
+To run the project

     python main.py